Hey all, it’s been a while again!

 The 2nd day was spent getting the keys to the house I subleased a room from (three minutes walk from the Ross building), settling in and buying all kinds of miscellaneous items I couldn’t bring from home (nope, standard Euro-sized bed linens aren’t compatible with America).
 Americans have just a little different ways of doing the everyday stuff which can make you feel a little stupid at first!

 Despite school officially starting on January 3rd there are basically no classes on the first week.
-The school starts with an orientation day where they give you your M-card (a very valuable equivalent to the Finnish student I.D. with which you can ride the local buses and use the huge 4-floor Intramural sports complex for free, enter the libraries after midnight and even withdraw money from the ATM with a local bank account) and stamp your I-20 immigration documents.
-Getting the I-20 stamped and enrolling in at least 12 credits worth of courses (Aalto requires 15) is crucial for maintaining your immigrant status, so make sure to get these done!
+The school starts with an orientation day where they give you your M-card (a very valuable equivalent to the Finnish student I.D. with which you can ride the local buses and use the huge 4-floor Intramural Sports building for free, enter the libraries after midnight and even withdraw money from the ATM with a local bank account) and stamp your I-20 immigration documents.
+Getting the I-20 stamped and enrolling in at least 12 credits worth of courses (Aalto requires 15 anyway) is crucial for maintaining your immigrant status, so make sure to get these done!

 The first orientation day is the only mandatory school activity on the first week, which really surprised me.
 We had an optional US culture workshop day where we explored many of the stereotypes about Americans (most of them are true and yes, you can eat chips for lunch) and familiarized ourselves with the campus area in the -24c Michigan winter!
 As you’d expect there are parties and other activities organized almost every night before the classes start.
 It can feel quite lonely during the first few days before you get to know people so I highly recommend going, good times!